anilbhatt1/Deep_Learning_EVA4_Phase1/S7_CIFAR10_Modular/README.md

-Modular arrangement of convolutional neural network on CIFAR10 dataset.
+Convolutional neural network (Squeeze Expand Architecture) on CIFAR10 dataset.

 **Master_Model.ipynb** - Main python module.
 Different classes are called in below order from this module.
 Model architecture is as below